aws/aws-iot-device-sdk-embedded-C/README.md

 Set `SERVER_HOST` in `demos/http/http_demo_basic_tls/demo_config.h` to the https link provided by ngrok, without `https://` preceding it.

+**Getting the Root CA**

+Download the Root CA certificate from the obtained https link.
+To obtain this:

+1. Open the https link in your browser.
+2. Click on the https lock button in the url bar.
+3. Download the chain of certificates.
+4. Locate the last certificate in the chain - this is your required Root CA certificate.
+5. Copy this certificate and paste it into a new .pem file.

-You must also download the Root CA certificate provided by the ngrok https link and set `ROOT_CA_CERT_PATH` in `demos/http/http_demo_basic_tls/demo_config.h` to the file path of the downloaded certificate.
+Set the macro ROOT_CA_CERT_PATH in demo_config.h to the file path of your newly created Root CA certificate.

 ## Generating Documentation
 Note: For pre-generated documentation, please visit [Releases and Documentation](#releases-and-documentation) section.